Get your estate plan in order with these seven steps.

 A life insurance policy to financially protect your spouse and dependents regardless of your assets

-The Policygenius app contains attorney-approved tools that will help guide you through the process of creating a will, a revocable trust, or both.
-Our app can assist you with listing your estate assets, determining who you want to give things to, and assigning key people to your estate plan.
+Policygenius offers attorney-approved tools that will help guide you through the process of creating a will, a revocable trust, or both.
+We can assist you with listing your estate assets, determining who you want to give things to, and assigning key people to your estate plan.

 In the event that you become incapacitated and unable to take care of yourself, your loved ones can know the health care treatment you wanted to receive via your living will.
 (Be careful not to confuse this with your regular will.)